geotrev/bulba/README.md

 ### Properties

-Properties are integral to `UpgradedComponent`.
-By default, they behave as a function to your component's render state, similar to how state works in React.
+**TL;DR** Properties enable internal state in `UpgradedElement`.
+By defining a property, it will be upgraded to hook into the render lifecycle, similar to how state works in React.

-Use the static getter `properties` and return an object, where each entry is the property name (key) and configuration (value).
+Use the static `properties` getter and return an object, where each entry is the property name (key) and configuration (value).
 Property names should always be `camelCase`.

 Example: